Reeker-Liu/DB/README.md

 ### Expansibility

-- source in DML op struct should be a class, decompose into ExprTableSource、JoinTableSource、SubqueryTableSource
+- source of DML op structs should be a class, such as ExprTableSource、JoinTableSource、SubqueryTableSource

 ### optimization

-- optimize expression structure when CheckVisitor visiting
+- optimize expression structure when check visiting